gameDNAstudio/MultiDex/README.md

 * No additional SDKs are needed

 ## Knowledge
-Plugin was made in collaboration with [zompi.pl] (http://zompi.pl).
-You can find more info about resolving MultiDex problem [here] (http://zompi.pl/multidexing-in-unreal-engine-4/).
+Plugin was made in collaboration with [zompi.pl](http://zompi.pl).
+You can find more info about resolving MultiDex problem [here](http://zompi.pl/multidexing-in-unreal-engine-4/).

 ## Setup
 1. Copy this folder to the *Plugins* folder located in the main path of your project.